sguox002/leetcode/leetcode-all.md

 - sort makes things easier.
 - sort using given order

+<<-969	Pancake Sorting    		68.4%	Medium
+you can choose the prefix with k (k can be any length) length and reverse it. sort the array and gives the array of k.
+greedy: find the max element and flip to the first, and then reverse to the last. max 2n operations. since the input is the permutation of 1 to n, so we do not need find max.
+->>

 <<-1030	Matrix Cells in Distance Order    		66.9%	Easy
 distance to reference (r0,c0)
 ->>